Overlap Structure and Free Energy Fluctuations in Short-Range Spin Glasses

+{\bf Main Result.} Suppose that in the EA Ising model there is a phase consisting of nontrivial mixed states.
+Then for any two pure states $\alpha$ and $\alpha'$ within a single mixed Gibbs state~$\Gamma$ in the PBC metastate~$\kappa_J$, the fluctuations of their difference in free energy ${\rm Var}_M\Big(F_L(\alpha,\alpha')\Big)$ scales with the volume.

 We now turn to a heuristic discussion of the implications of these results (which can be extended to coupling-independent boundary conditions besides periodic, though we shall not pursue that here).
-Before further discussion, we emphasize that if one focuses on finite volumes (as opposed to finite-volume restrictions of infinite systems), an analog of Theorem~2 provides information on free energy difference fluctuations inside a window far from the boundaries, but not over the entire volume (or indeed most of it).
-However, there is a rigorous {\it upper\/} bound on free energy fluctuations inside a large finite volume $\Lambda_L$: if $F_L^{P}$ denotes the free energy inside the volume with periodic boundary conditions and $F_L^{AP}$ is the same with antiperiodic boundary conditions, then ${\rm Var}(F_L^{P}-F_L^{AP})\le cL^{d-1}$, where $0<c<\infty$ is a constant~\cite{AFunpub,NSunpub,Stein16}.
-Any discussion of free energies inside finite volumes must therefore take this bound into account.
+We emphasize that our result applies to {\it finite-volume restrictions of infinite-volume Gibbs states\/}.
+If one focuses on finite systems, as opposed to finite-volume restrictions of infinite systems, an analog of the theorem provides information on free energy difference fluctuations inside a window far from the boundaries, but not over the entire volume (or indeed most of it).

-In what follows we therefore focus on finite-volume restrictions of infinite-volume Gibbs states.
-A simple scenario consistent with Theorem~2 is that multi-step replica symmetry breaking does not occur, i.e., there is only a single value of the edge overlap of incongruent pure states.
-In this scenario the conclusion of Theorem~2 does not apply, and there is no constraint on fluctuations (they could be large or small) of free energy differences of pure states $\alpha$ and $\alpha'$ in a mixed~$\Gamma$ restricted to a volume $\Lambda_L$.
+A simple scenario consistent with the theorem is that the spin glass phase does not contain nontrivial mixed states, as in droplet-scaling, TNT, or chaotic pairs.
+In these scenarios any mixed state consists of only a single pair of spin-reversed pure states, each with equal free energy in any restricted volume.